zsparal/api-documentation/source/guides/webhooks.rst

 -------------------------------
 A webhook is a URL Mollie will call when an object's status changes, for example when a payment changes from ``open`` to ``paid``.
-You should put a script behind this URL that – when it's called – :doc:`fetches the payment status </reference/v2/payments-api/get-payment>` and processes it if it's status has changed.
+You should put a script behind this URL that – when it's called – :doc:`fetches the payment status </reference/v2/payments-api/get-payment>` and processes it if its status has changed.

 In the example case of a payment changing to ``paid``, you should mark the order belonging to the payment as paid accordingly.